 About Ken Ramirez

-Ken Ramirez is the Executive Vice-President (EVP) and Chief Training Officer of Karen Pryor Clicker Training where he helps to oversee the vision, development, and implementation of training education programs for the organization.
+Ken Ramirez is the Executive Vice-President (EVP) and Chief Training Officer of Karen Pryor Clicker Training (KPCT).
+There he helps to oversee the vision, development, and implementation of training education programs for the organization.

-A 35+-year veteran of animal care and training, Ken is a biologist and animal behaviorist who has overseen or consulted on training projects for many zoological organizations throughout the world.
+A 50+-year veteran of animal care and training, Ken is a biologist and animal behaviorist who has overseen or consulted on training projects for many zoological organizations throughout the world.

-He began his training career working with guide dogs for the visually impaired and has and continues to work with organizations training dogs for service work, search-and-rescue, bomb detection and narcotic detection.
+He began his training career working with guide dogs for the visually impaired and continues to work with organizations training dogs for service work, search-and-rescue, bomb detection, and narcotic detection.
 Ken has also maintained a close affiliation with pet training throughout his career.

 Ken has written for numerous scientific publications and authored countless popular articles.
-He authored the book ANIMAL TRAINING: Successful Animal Management through Positive Reinforcement, published in 1999.
+He is the author of the bestselling Animal Training: Successful Animal Management through Positive Reinforcement as well as his newest book, The Eye of the Trainer: Animal Training, Transformation, and Trust.

 Ken taught a graduate course on animal training at Western Illinois University for 20 years and has been active in several professional organizations, including as a past president of the International Marine Animal Trainer’s Association (IMATA).
 He is actively involved in the creation of a certification process for animal trainers in zoological settings.